A Guide to Hiking in San Francisco

 Aside from the spectacular vistas of San Francisco, one can also find a wealth of public parks to explore.

 Golden Gate Park is the city’s largest park with over a thousand acres of land.
-The park is actually 20% larger than Central Park in New York and is home to various gardens, lakes, playgrounds, and miles of walking trails.
+The park is actually 20% larger than Central Park in New York, consisting of over 1,017 acres of land and is home to various gardens, lakes, playgrounds, and miles of walking trails.

 San Francisco’s oldest park, Buena Vista Park, is located near the famous Haight-Ashbury neighborhood.